Mersyndol Forte Tablets

 - Acute breathing difficulties such as bronchitis, unstable asthma or emphysema

 - Glucose-6-phosphate-dehydrogenase deficiency (an enzyme deficiency)

-Do not take Mersyndol Forte if you have alcohol dependence.
+Do not take Mersyndol Forte if you have a history of drug dependence, including alcohol dependence.

 Do not take Mersyndol Forte during the third trimester of pregnancy.

 Do not take Mersyndol Forte during labour, especially if the baby is premature.
 This medicine contains codeine, which may produce withdrawal effects in the newborn baby.

 Do not take Mersyndol Forte if you are breastfeeding or planning to breastfeed.
 Mersyndol Forte passes into breast milk and there is a possibility your baby may be affected.

 Do not take Mersyndol Forte after the expiry date (EXP) printed on the pack.
 If you take this medicine after the expiry date has passed, it may not work as well.

 Do not take Mersyndol Forte if the packaging is torn, shows signs of tampering, or if it doesn't look quite right.

 If you are not sure whether you should start taking Mersyndol Forte, contact your doctor or pharmacist.